 Benjamin Banneker was already a practiced mathematician and astronomer when he was approached in February 1791 by his friend Andrew Ellicott to survey the land staked out for the new United States capital.
 A free black who grew up in Maryland as a farmer, Banneker was more than a laborer.
 Though his formal education ended at an early age, he continued to study science and physics and would later write a series of best-selling almanacs.
 He designed and built a striking clock at age 22 that kept perfect time for forty years until it was destroyed in a fire.

-Banneker’s principle role in surveying the new capital was to make astronomical observations for which the survey’s starting point could be determined.
+Banneker’s principal role in surveying the new capital was to make astronomical observations for which the survey’s starting point could be determined.
 He also used his calculations to establish the boundary points for the district.
 Banneker was well suited for this role, having already accurately predicted solar and lunar eclipses, sunrises, and sunsets.
 But his contributions to the creation of the nation’s capital would grow beyond what anyone anticipated.

 When the United States officially adopted the Constitution in 1789, there was as much debate about the location and shape of the new federal capital as there was about the other affairs of the new nation.
 The argument over its location, whether it be Boston or Philadelphia or New York, was so vehement that some feared it would shatter the unity of the young republic before it got off the ground.